Posts

 Broadcast Channels in Go

 Go channels implement a simple way to pass data between concurrent processes.
 Their one-to-one nature makes them great for handling ownership of resources or allocation of work to a pool of workers.
+However, in some cases it’s useful to have a different type of channel – a channel in which a single message sent can be received by multiple processes simultaneously.

 Single-Implementation Interfaces in Go

 In Java, classes can be instantiated using the default constructor unless there is a non-default constructor defined.
 One feature that I’ve often missed in Go is the ability to have such control over struct instantiation.
+Any exported struct definition can be defined from any other package, and methods on that struct should be written to work with the struct zero values.
+For example, from my FlowCache project: